 The operators gather crucial information and relay it to first responders.
 Only then can appropriate help can arrive as soon as possible.

 This requires multifaceted training that puts callers in touch with prepared dispatchers.
 Read on to learn about 911 dispatcher training scenarios that will optimize the safety response.

 Begin with the basics.
-All 911 dispatchers must know how to multitask.
+All 911 dispatchers, in preparation for next-generation 911, must know how to multitask.